-This is a case study of the efforts of a county social service agency in California to address its capacity to disseminate and gather information relevant to its mission and the needs of the community.
-It describes a feasibility study of the need for a formal public information capacity to strengthen its relations with and visibility in the community.
-The goal of the feasibility study was to find a way to provide public education about the department's programs and services and obtain public input regarding the department's various activities and objectives.
+This is a case study of the efforts of a county social service agency in California to address these challenges by evaluating its capacity to disseminate and gather information relevant to its mission and the needs of the community.
+It describes the work of an external research group that investigated the need for a formal public information capacity to strengthen the agency's community relations.
+The goal of the investigation was to find a way to provide public education about the agency's programs and services as well as obtain public input regarding the department's various activities and objectives.
 In the next section, a brief review of the literature places this case study in a larger context.